q200981193/TapForTap-PhoneGap/Readme.md

 Licensed under the terms of the MIT License.

-Copyright &copy; 2012 Beta Street
+Copyright &copy; 2012 Tap for Tap